Vanane/CyberBonk/README.md

 ### Reading the roadmap

-This is more of a sorted-ish chores list than a roadmap, but still gives an idea of what's next.
+This is more of a sorted-ish chores list than a roadmap, but still gives an idea of what is missing, what is planned, and what will be next.

 ### Legend